 Maurer’s relationship with Andrews and Evans quickly deteriorated, leading to her resigning from Marinello in 1929 after a US$30,000 buyout (Peterson, 2004).
 She also quit the National School of Cosmeticians.

-Despite claims that she was retiring, Ruth Maurer quickly established the Ruth D. Maurer Corporation later in 1929 and then began producing a new line of cosmetics under the Rudemar brand in 1930.
+Despite claims that she was retiring, Ruth Maurer quickly established the Ruth D. Maurer Corporation in 1929 and then began producing a new line of cosmetics under the Rudemar brand in 1930.

 See also: Rudemar